AdobeDocs/journey-optimizer.it-IT/help/using/orchestrated/activities/enrichment.md

 ### Using the offers from Enrichment activity

-Within an orchestrated campaign, if you want to use the offers you get from an enrichment activity in your delivery, follow the steps below:
+Within an Orchestrated campaign, if you want to use the offers you get from an enrichment activity in your delivery, follow the steps below:

 1. Open the delivery activity and go in the content edition.
 Click on **[!UICONTROL Offers settings]** button and select in the drop-down list the **[!UICONTROL Offers space]** corresponding to your offer.
 If you want to to view only offers from the enrichment activity, set the number of **[!UICONTROL Propositions]** to 0, and save the modifications.